FelixKrueger/SNPsplit/docs/options/SNPsplit_options.md

 - `--help`

-Displays this help information and exits.
+Displays this help information and exits

 - `--verbose`